lm-design-edito/lm-front-publisher/README.md

 cp .env.example .env
 ```

-- Make sure you either targets towards the distant API or your local API and that is properly installed.
+- Make sure you either targets towards the distant API or your local API (in your .env) and that is properly installed and started.

 - Make you sure dependencies are installed :
 ```